8 min read / 30 January 2023 / Laura Garvin Gomez

 They are also famously associated with essential oils, as their light consistencies provide the perfect backdrop to safely apply them and their benefits onto the skin.

-But, how exactly do carrier oils help us?
+But, what is a carrier oil really, and how exactly do they help us?
 And, perhaps more importantly, what's the primary difference between one impactful carrier oil and another?

 We're sharing our guide on the ultimate list of carrier oils and their benefits to help you get on the right track.